kyxap1/starred/README.md

 ## Makefile

+- [nomad-docker](https://github.com/sjourdan/nomad-docker) - This is a Docker container for Nomad based on Busybox
+- [go-build-template](https://github.com/thockin/go-build-template) - A Makefile/Dockerfile example for Go projects.
 - [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [docker-nginx-s3](https://github.com/grahamgilbert/docker-nginx-s3) - An nginx image with ngx_aws_auth
 - [terraform-provider-utils](https://github.com/nrcxcia/terraform-provider-utils) - Terraform provider to help with templating in terraform definitions.